Scarborough Athletic F.C.: The Coronavirus (COVID-19) seasons

 The 2019–20 season got off to a poor start for Boro, with two wins, six draws, and four defeats seeing the Seadogs languishing in 15th position after twelve matches with twelve points.
 Unusually, they drew their first seven competitive home matches of the season, before finally recording a home win on 15 October.
-An FA Cup 1st Qualifying Round replay win against Marske United (mirroring the 2017–18 season) set up an attractive 2nd Qualifying Round tie away at National League North club Southport.
+An FA Cup 1st qualifying round replay win against Marske United (mirroring the 2017–18 season) set up an attractive 2nd qualifying round tie away at National League North club Southport.
 However, Boro's cup run ended there abruptly, with Southport running out 5–2 winners.
 The disappointing run of results continued and manager John Deacey eventually left the club by mutual consent on 24 November and was replaced by Darren Kelly, who made an immediate impact, winning his first three league games in charge.
 On 25 March 2020, due to the worldwide Coronavirus pandemic, and following a suspension of football, the Northern Premier League season was declared null and void, and all records were expunged.

-The 2020–21 season began later than usual on Saturday 19 September.
-Due to the Borough of Scarborough declaring a higher than average rate of positive COVID-19 cases in September and October, Boro moved their first home league games of the season to the respective away grounds to avoid the financially challenging situation of playing behind closed doors.
-An exception to this was Boro's early FA Cup exit at the first qualifying round stage on 22 September, where an empty Flamingoland Stadium saw Ashton United claim a 2–0 victory.
-Boro's league season started solidly, with three wins, two draws, and two defeats from the opening seven matches.
+The 2020–21 season began later than usual on 19 September.
+Due to the Borough of Scarborough declaring a higher than average rate of positive COVID-19 cases in September and October, Boro moved their first home league games of the season to the respective away grounds to avoid the financially consequences of playing behind closed doors.
 On 17 October, Boro welcomed fans to a home game for the first time since the March national lockdown, with a sold out capped attendance of 600 witnessing a 1–1 draw with Nantwich Town.
 In February 2021, it was confirmed that for the second consecutive season the league would not be completed due to the ongoing pandemic, with Boro having played just eight league games.
 Darren Kelly resigned as Scarborough manager on 18 May 2021 and was subsequently replaced by Jonathan Greening.